AtlasSystems/AlmaPrimoCatalogAddon/README.md

 The `CustomizedMapping.lua` file contains the mappings to variables that are more site specific.

 ### Location Mapping
 Maps an item's location code to a full name.
 If a location mapping isn't given, the addon will display the location code.
-The location code is taken from the `location` node returned by a [Retrieve Holdings List](https://developers.exlibrisgroup.com/alma/apis/bibs/GET/gwPcGly021om4RTvtjbPleCklCGxeYAfEqJOcQOaLEvEGUPgvJFpUQ==/af2fb69d-64f4-42bc-bb05-d8a0ae56936e) API call.
+The location code is taken from the `location` node returned by a [Retrieve Items List](https://developers.exlibrisgroup.com/alma/apis/xsd/rest_items.xsd?tags=GET) API call.

 ```lua
 CustomizedMapping.Locations["{Location Code }"] = "{Full Location Name}"